 The GLC is an intercultural living and learning environment for 22 Georgetown undergraduate students, an even mix of both international and U.S. citizens.
 Located on the 2nd floor of Copley Hall, the GLC is a part of Georgetown's Living and Learning Communities Program.
 The primary goal of the GLC is to create a community in which intercultural understanding extends beyond the classroom into daily student life.
 The GLC is located on the 4th floor of Pedro Arrupe S.J.
 Hall.
 For more information about the GLC, please contact Stacy Williams at firstname.lastname@example.org.

 GLC activities include:

 - Fall Retreat

 - The GLC begins the year with a one day retreat off campus.
 Members get to know one another through interactive games, cultural exercises, and outdoor activities, as well as plan for community events and activities throughout the year.

 - Global Dinners

 - Each month, a member of Georgetown's faculty is invited to share dinner and conversation about current international issues.
 GABs broaden knowledge of international affairs and provide an opportunity to interact with faculty outside the classroom setting.

 - Community Service Activities

-- GLC residents participate in a variety of service activities in and around the DC community.
-Some activities include environmental cleanups, a visit to DC public schools, and participation in Relay for Life.
+- GLC residents host one community service event each semester.
+Activities in the past have included environmental cleanups, a visit to DC public schools, and participation in Relay for Life.